Bulletin board system: Presentation

 The Amiga Skyline BBS software in 1988 featured a script markup language communication protocol called Skypix which was capable of giving the user a complete graphical interface, featuring rich graphics, changeable fonts, mouse-controlled actions, animations and sound.

-Today, most BBS software that is still actively supported, such as Worldgroup, Wildcat!
+As of writing, most BBS software that is still actively supported, such as Worldgroup, Wildcat!
 BBS and Citadel/UX, is Web-enabled, and the traditional text interface has been replaced (or operates concurrently) with a Web-based user interface.
 For those more nostalgic for the true BBS experience, one can use NetSerial (Windows) or DOSBox (Windows/*nix) to redirect DOS COM port software to telnet, allowing them to connect to Telnet BBSes using 1980s and 1990s era modem terminal emulation software, like Telix, Terminate, Qmodem and Procomm Plus.
 Modern 32-bit terminal emulators such as mTelnet and SyncTerm include native telnet support.